josbouten/Sculpt-O-Sound/README.md

 Sculpt-O-Sound presents:

-Vocode-O-Matic, v0.4 is a 31 terts band vocoder with editable frequency matrix usable for 44100 Hz sampling frequency only (at the moment).
+Vocode-O-Matic, v0.4 is a 31 terts band vocoder with editable frequency matrix for Rack v0.6x.
+Its use is restricted to 44100 Hz sampling frequency at the moment.

 ![alt text](res/Screen_dump_Vocode-O-Matic-v0.4_01.png)